 - The department currently serves over 282,00 residents in Manatee County.
 With open positions, it’s becoming more and more challenging to meet the needs of a growing community.

 - The Sheriff is also responsible for Child Welfare Services in the County.

-- Drug addiction continues to be the biggest community issue facing the department, primarily because there are minimal treatments services for addicts to seek assistance.
-Rick has opened two treatment bays within the jail to individuals qualifying for assistance.
+- Drug addiction continues to be the biggest community issue facing the department.
+This is primarily because there are minimal treatment services for addicts seeking assistance.
+Rick has opened two treatment bays within the jail for individuals qualifying for assistance.

 - If anyone has questions regarding programs and services offered by the Sheriff’s office, feel free to call the Crime Prevention line at 941-747-3011, extension 2500 for assistance.